Wait for the screen to turn green, and click!

 This reaction game is a reaction time test where a RED light bar appears when you click on the start button.
 Now you have to wait for the red bar turn into a GREEN bar.
 Soon, it changes the color, you have to click as fast as you can.
 Then your reaction clicking speed results will appear on the screen. .
 This reaction time test is free to play on pc, laptop, or any other mobile device that has any famous browser installed.
 We recommend you to use Chrome, Opera, Brave, and Firefox.
 Have fun with this reaction speed game!

-This red light green light test is a fun reaction game but it’s also an important part of your reaction speed training where you practice the same kind of functions over and over again.
-Training reaction speed can be difficult and this reaction time test is a reaction speed game that lets you train your reaction times without the need for any additional equipment or tools.
+This red light green light reflex test is a fun reaction game but it’s also an important part of your reaction speed training where you practice the same kind of functions over and over again.
+Training reaction speed can be difficult and this click reflex test is a reaction speed game that lets you train your reaction times without the need for any additional equipment or tools.
 All you need to do in order to play these reaction games, no matter if online or offline, is make sure that you have access to a computer and a reaction time test.
 Have fun with these reaction games!

 - Lets test your Mouse clicking speed with CPS Clicker